Josephcc2/AI-Assistant/README.md

 set ANTHROPIC_API_KEY=your_api_key_here
 ```

-Next, navigate to your project directory and install the dependencies:
+Next, navigate to your project directory and install the dependency:
 ```bash
 pip install rich
 ```